pmq20/node-packer/node/doc/api/crypto.md

 If `encoding` is provided `publicKey` is expected to be a string; otherwise a [`Buffer`][], `TypedArray`, or `DataView` is expected.

-Note that there is not normally a reason to call this method because `ECDH` only requires a private key and the other party's public key to compute the shared secret.
+There is not normally a reason to call this method because `ECDH` only requires a private key and the other party's public key to compute the shared secret.
 Typically either [`ecdh.generateKeys()`][] or [`ecdh.setPrivateKey()`][] will be called.
 The [`ecdh.setPrivateKey()`][] method